-While Coke faces competition from Pepsi, who have steadily narrowed the market gap, it still maintains the majority in most areas.
+While Coke faces competition from Pepsi, which has steadily narrowed the market gap, it still maintains the majority in most areas.
 With an ever-diversifying list of products and flavors, Coca-Cola will surely quench our thirst for years to come.
 Unless they permanently reinvent their formula with bacon, that is.

 Feel free to vote for your favorite cola, and I'll see you at our next countdown!